 Polysaccharides are large, complex carbohydrates composed of repeating units of simple sugar molecules.
-They play important roles in various biological processes.
+They are crucial participants in many biological functions.

 Polysaccharides are classified based on their structural and functional properties.
 The classification of polysaccharides typically includes the following categories: